 5. Remove the Rest

-In this fifth of 5 Quick Steps for Removing People in Photoshop, this steps have few options you can use.
+In this fifth of 5 Quick Steps for Removing People in Photoshop, these steps have a few options you can use.

 Another option is you can just paint it.
 Click Layers->New->Layer or you can just click the New Layer Icon on the bottom right.
 Then start using Clone Tool or Healing Brush Tool on the left side.
 Combine those two tools to get the best result.